Modern holiday apartments in Piesendorf

 Two of the most popular National Park Excursions lead into Habachtal and the “Valley of Vultures”.
 A National Park Ranger will guide you to impressive natural jewels, explaining the special features of Hohe Tauern National Park, the flora & fauna, and the history of Austria’s biggest nature sanctuary.
 Set out on “A Journey to the Antarctic” inside the Weisssee Glacier Area or follow the call of the “Rauris Virgin Forest” – there is so much to discover!

 These excursions are free for our guests, so be sure to take a closer look at the summer program of Hohe Tauern National Park!

 National Park Sommercard

 With the National Park Sommercard, you can select one free service in the Hohe Tauern National Park Holiday Region every day, including some of the Salzburger Land’s top excursion destinations such as the Grossglockner High Alpine Road, Krimml Waterfalls, the National Park Museum, summer mountain lifts, swimming pools such as the Hinkelsteinbad in Piesendorf or the Sonnblickbad in Raurisertal, plus gold panning and so much more.
+For golf enthusiasts, a greenfee (9 holes) at the golf club Hohe Tauern in Mittersill is included.
 Furthermore, public transportation between Krimml, Piesendorf, Zell am See and Raurisertal is also free of charge!